 Liability

 To have a million-dollar case, you must prove at least some liability against another party.
 To do this, you need to be familiar with your state’s liability laws.
-In my state, Kentucky, for example, in car accident cases, typically you must show another driver, or party, was at least partially negligent in order to make a financial recovery.
+In my state, Kentucky, for example, in car accident cases, typically, you must show another driver or party was at least partially negligent in order to make a financial recovery.
 In dog bite cases in my state, however, dog owners are typically found to be strictly liable for the dog bite victim’s injuries and damages.
 Strict liability is an easier standard to prove and typically means that the mere fact it happened, the party, for example, a dog owner in my state, is automatically liable.
 To know if you have a million-dollar case, it’s a good idea to be familiar with the negligence laws in your state.

 Categories of Negligence Laws